 Academic integrity lies at the heart of intellectual life.
-As members of a diverse community committed to the advancement of knowledge, American University of Sharjah affirms the importance of respecting the integrity of individual work.
-The AUS Student Academic Integrity Code describes standards for academic conduct. students' rights and responsibilities as members of an academic community, and procedures for handling allegations of academic dishonesty.
-As an institution of higher learning, AUS views academic integrity as an educational as well as a judicial issue.
+As an institution committed to the advancement of knowledge in a manner consistent with the highest ethical standards, AUS affirms the importance of respecting the integrity of academic work.
+The AUS Student Academic Integrity Code (referred to herein as Code) describes standards for academic conduct, students' rights and responsibilities as members of an academic community, and procedures for handling allegations of academic dishonesty.